 Waking up with these incredible views right outside your tent door should definitely be on your bucket list!

-What You Need to Know
+What You Need to Know About Camping in Zion

 - Each standard campsite only accommodates six people and two large tents or two small tents.
 If you have a larger group, you will need to book two campsites or look for a campground that offers double or group campsites.

-- There is a 14-day stay limit during the summer months, and Senior/Access Pass holders can get 50% off of the camping fee (this does NOT include the America the Beautiful Pass)
+- There is a 14-day stay limit during the summer months, and Senior/Access Pass holders can get 50% off of the camping fee (this does NOT include the America the Beautiful Pass).

 - The campground restrooms do not have showers or electrical outlets.